HolidayVibe Maldives

 Evaluating the Dive Center

-A resort can have the perfect location in the Maldives, but if the dive center is poorly run, your experience suffers.
-Here's what to check before you book:
+A resort can have a perfect location, but if the dive center is poorly run, your experience suffers.
+Here's what to check before you book β€” and the questions worth asking directly.

 Certifications That Matter

 Look for PADI 5-Star Dive Centers or PADI 5-Star Instructor Development Centers (IDCs).
 These designations mean the center meets high standards for training, equipment, and safety.
 SSI-certified centers are also excellent.
-Resorts like Kuredu and Komandoo are home to some of the largest PADI operations in the Maldives.
+Resorts like Kuredu and Komandoo are home to some of the largest PADI operations in the country.

-Questions Worth Asking
+Questions Worth Asking Before You Book

 • What's the maximum group size per dive guide?
-Smaller is better—ideally 4-6 divers.
+(Smaller is better β€” ideally 4–6 divers)

 • How do you group divers by experience level?